Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: Curves in Minkowski space

-\begin{definition} Let $\alpha$ be a curve in $\e_1^3$.
-We say that $\alpha$ is spacelike (resp. timelike, lightlike) at $t$ if $\alpha'(t)$ is a spacelike (resp. timelike, lightlike) vector.
-The curve $\alpha$ is called spacelike (resp. timelike, lightlike) if it is for any $t\in I$. \end{definition}
+\begin{definition} A curve $\alpha$ in $\e_1^3$ is said spacelike (resp. timelike, lightlike) at $t$ if $\alpha'(t)$ is a spacelike (resp. timelike, lightlike) vector.
+The curve \ $\alpha$ is spacelike (resp. timelike, lightlike) if it is spacelike (resp. timelike, lightlike) for all $t\in I$. \end{definition} In particular, a timelike or a lightlike curve is regular.
+We point out that a curve in $\e_1^3$ may not be of one of the above types.
+For example, we consider the curve